Kentucky Car Accident Lawyer

 The car accident claims process can be quite complicated, and you more than likely have many questions about what to expect next.
 For this reason, below we have answered some of the most commonly asked questions our former clients have had in regard to their car crash claims.

-What’s the difference between economic and non-economic damages?
+What’s the difference between economic and non-economic damages in car accident claims?

 Every single loss you’ve suffered is categorized as being either economic or non-economic.
 Economic damages include your financial losses, such as your lost income or healthcare costs, while your non-economic damages consist of the negative impact on your life as a whole.
 Non-economic damages might include your loss of enjoyment of life and pain and suffering, to name a couple.